jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 steps:

 .. image:: figs/nbconvert.png
-   :alt: Flowchart demonstrating the steps in the conversion process of the Nbconvert tool.
+   :alt: Flow chart demonstrating the steps in the conversion process of the nbconvert tool.
 The notebook is passed to preprocessors, which then go to the exporter.
 The exporter creates the exported file, which is then passed to postprocessors in the final step.

 1. Preprocessors modify the notebook in memory.
 E.g. ExecutePreprocessor runs the code in the notebook and updates the output.